GianluBLockchain-DEV/bscdex/README.md

 # bscdex
 a beta for dex in bsc network
-is open source fell free to fork.
+is open source feel free to fork.